max-mapper/get-dat/markdown/05-dat-clone.md

 Remember, you can pass an additional argument to clone the data into a custom folder name, otherwise it will use your server address as the folder name.

-If you `cd` into your newly created dat folder in your computer you should be able to do `dat cat` to print out all of the data, or `dat listen` to run a dat server locally.
+If you `cd` into your newly created dat folder in your computer you should be able to do `dat export` to print out all of the data, or `dat listen` to run a dat server locally.